 For this last point make sure that:

-Take a look on the online photo maker which easily crops, resizes and at the end verifies your photographs if it is suitable.
-If the application approves it, you may be 100% sure that a passport officer processing your application will do it too!
-No more worries, no more delays!
-With this Australian passport photo editor you make as many shots as you wish and you will pay only for those you like.
-Isn’t it a great way to save your money and time?
+Take a look at the online photo checker which easily crops, resizes and finally verifies your photograph to make sure it is suitable.
+If the AI-based application approves it, you may be 100% sure that a passport officer processing your application will do too.

 💡 What is the required size for an Australia passport photo?

-Photos dedicated to an Australian passport must be 35mm to 40 mm wide and 45 mm to 50 mm high.
-The size of the face (with hair) from chin to top of the head can be up to a maximum of 36 mm, with a minimum of 32 mm.
+Photos for the Australian passport must be 35mm to 40 mm wide and 45 mm to 50 mm high.
+The size of the face (with the hair) from chin to top of the head can be up to a maximum of 36 mm, with a minimum of 32 mm.

-💡 Can I wear eyeglasses in my Australia passport photo?
+💡 Can I wear glasses in my Australia passport photo?

-💡 What are requirements for a medical certificate proving that I must wear my eyeglasses?
+💡 What are the requirements for a medical certificate proving that I must wear my eyeglasses?